seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Hath had no notice of these accidents;
 But I will write again to Mantua,
 And keep her at my cell till Romeo come;
-Poor living corse, closed in a dead man’s tomb!
+Poor living corse, closed in a dead man's tomb!

 *Exit*